Pleshchuk/smtp/README.md

 smtp = Smtp(<server_name>)
 ```

-There are the next setters and getters to use
+There are the next setters and getters which you can use

 ```smtp.set_sender(<sender_name>)``` - to define sender name